 -

-SAG support, snacks & drinks during the three gravel rides.
+SAG stops with snacks & drinks during the three gravel rides.

 -

 MTB bike rental.
-While you are responsible for your own bike for the first three rides, we're covering the mountain bike rental for the last day.
+While you're responsible for your own bike for the first three rides, we're covering the mountain bike rental for the last day.

 -